10 Chapter 10 – Orbital Perturbations

 Given a semi-major axis of a = 6567 km (in LEO) and e = 0, find the inclination of a sun-synchronous orbit.
 Assume [latex]\tilde{n}=n[/latex]

 Another type of orbit that uses geopotential effects to its benefit is a Molniya orbit.
 Molniya is the Russian word for “fast as lighting.”
 This 12 hour orbit has a very high eccentricity of 0.7, perigee in the Southern Hemisphere, and an inclination of 63.4°.
 If we recall, that is the threshold for determining if perigee rotates in the same or opposite direction as the satellite’s motion.
 Since it is on the cusp of this line, it essentially will not rotate.
-This video shows a satellite in this orbit in action:
+Video 2 shows a satellite in this orbit in action:

 Notice how it stays in the Northern Hemisphere for approximately 11 out of its 12 hour orbit, then it whips quickly through perigee in the Southern Hemisphere, hence the Russian name for “fast as lightning.”
 Considering the ground track shown below, we can see that the orbit spends much of its time over Russia and the United States.
 The Russians used this orbit for communication in areas far north (~80° N) where communication satellites in GEO can not be practically used.
-See figure 24 below.
+See Figure 24 below:

 EXAMPLE 3